 At Culture at Work we offer executive coach training and corporate leadership programmes worldwide in all main business languages, and open coach training courses in London.
-As a registered ILM centre, we can provide ILM endorsed and Level 7 coach training programmes to organisations and individuals.
+As a registered ILM centre, we can provide ILM Endorsed, Level 5, Level 7 and Diploma coach training programmes to organisations and individuals.

 Performance Coach Training at Culture at Work

 We supply advisory, consulting, leadership and accredited coaching and mentoring training to corporate, public sector and not-for-profit organisations in 27 countries and all main business languages,

 We are an approved ILM Centre (the Institute of Leadership and Management is the UK’s awarding body for management qualifications) and our foundation coach training course is approved by The Association for Coaching and Portsmouth University Business School.